-Crama Ceptura and Vinaria Bostavan and one subsidiary in the brandy segment, Vinaria Bardar.
+The Company is a holding company for the Group, which comprises three subsidiaries in the wine segment - Vinaria Purcari, Crama Ceptura and Vinaria Bostavan, and one subsidiary in the brandy segment - Vinaria Bardar.
 Vinaria Bardar is held through two other subsidiaries, Vinorum Holdings and West Circle.
-The Company has also minority participations, through the shares held by Vinaria Purcari in Glass Container Company, the leading Moldovan glass bottle producer and the shares held by Crama Ceptura in Ecosmart Union, a company responsible for recycling management.
+The Company has also minority participation, through the shares held by Crama Ceptura in Ecosmart Union, a company responsible for recycling management.

-The Company's subsidiaries and information related to the ownership interest as of December 31, 2019, are presented below:
+The Company's subsidiaries and information related to the ownership interest as of December 31, 2020, are presented below: